enBask/Enderkend/README.md

 ##Enderkend Station: Early alpha / demo
 Please keep in mind that this is an early alpha and demo build of the game.
 There will be bugs (and please report them!), there will be some performance issues, and combat is not heavily tweaked.

+###Version V0.1.6
+New ART!
+Rebel art is in guys.
+Few tweaks to be done around the rebel AI, but have fun!
 ###Version V0.1.5
 EASY(ER) mode activated! let's see if people think it's more/less fun with the cut in half combat stats.
 Also, Fix a crash bug when you die!
 Also added bullet hit sounds, some performance improvements, and a highlight system for computers.